-A Community Awareness Program, based on the FEMA’s Ready campaign, encourages individuals to prepare themselves and their families for emergencies.
 Planning and awareness is key during any emergency event.
-Emergency Management at the University of the District of Columbia provides response and recovery from predictable hazards and emergencies to protect the health, safety, and welfare of the University Community.
+UDC Prepared is a community awareness program, based on FEMA’s Ready campaign, which encourages individuals to prepare themselves and their families for emergencies.
+Through this program, Emergency Management provides response and recovery from predictable hazards and emergencies in order to protect the health, safety, and welfare of the university community.

 MAKE A PLAN

 Are you prepared for an Emergency?
-Making a plan is fundamental in personal preparedness and is an essential part of preparing for, responding to, and recovering from any incident or emergency you may face.
+Making a plan is fundamental to personal safety and is an essential part of preparing for, responding to, and recovering from any incident or emergency you may face.

 Individuals should plan for the following:

 - Identify a safe location to shelter

 - Know how to protect and isolate yourself from the threat

 - Consider a variety of ways to keep in contact with family, friends, roommates, and co-workers in case communications and information technology infrastructure is damaged or overwhelmed